169.81 Height and length limitations.

 Subd.
 3b.
 Repealed, 1983 c 198 s 15

 Subd.
 3c.
-Recreational vehicle combination.
+Recreational vehicle combinations.
 Notwithstanding subdivision 3, a recreational vehicle combination may be operated without a permit if:

 (1) the combination does not consist of more than three vehicles, and the towing rating of the pickup truck is equal to or greater than the total weight of all vehicles being towed;

-(3) the middle vehicle in the combination does not exceed 28 feet in length;
+(3) the camper-semitrailer in the combination does not exceed 28 feet in length;

 (4) the operator of the combination is at least 18 years of age;

-(5) the trailer carrying a watercraft, motorcycle, motorized bicycle, off-highway motorcycle, snowmobile, all-terrain vehicle, or equestrian equipment or supplies meets all requirements of law;
+(5) the trailer carrying a watercraft, motorcycle, motorized bicycle, off-highway motorcycle, snowmobile, or all-terrain vehicle meets all requirements of law;

 (6) the trailers in the combination are connected to the pickup truck and each other in conformity with section 169.82; and